My Career

-I recently started working for Total Immersion Software, a start-up software company in Alameda, CA producing computer simulation games utilizing GIS data.
-I am also a part-time faculty member at City College of San Francisco's Earth Sciences dept. and Engineering & Technology dept. Since 1998 I have taught beginner, intermediate and advanced GIS classes, now part of the GIS Certificate Program.
-Previously I worked for Pacific Gas and Electric Co.
+I am a faculty member at City College of San Francisco's Earth Sciences dept. and Engineering & Technology dept. Since 1998 I have taught beginner, intermediate and advanced GIS classes, now part of the GIS Certificate Program.
+I have previously worked for Total Immersion Software, a start-up software company in Alameda, CA producing computer simulation games utilizing GIS data.
+I have also worked for Pacific Gas and Electric Co.
 (PG&E) as a GIS application engineer for 12 years.
 My focus has been on engineering custom GIS software applications: for example, automated map design tools, analytical tools, GIS-linked tabular reporting, multi-user editing, GIS client-server administration tools, enterprise GIS system integration, web GIS services, mobile GIS.
 Prior to working for PG&E, I worked in the Applied Environmental Geographic Information Systems Laboratory (AEGIS) at UC Berkeley as a research specialist, under Professor John Radke.
 My resume is in my Linkedin.com profile (updated March 2008).

 Projects I have worked on: